Bubba Wallace

 Path to NASCAR

-In 2010, Wallace began his professional racing career in the NASCAR K&N Pro Series East, where he drove for Rev Racing as part of NASCAR’s Drive for Diversity program.
-He made history by becoming the youngest driver to win a race in the series, claiming victory at Greenville-Pickens Speedway.
-His performance earned him the series’ Rookie of the Year award, making him the first African American to achieve this honor in a NASCAR series.
+Wallace’s progression through NASCAR’s development ladder began in 2010 when he joined the NASCAR K&N Pro Series East with Rev Racing as part of the Drive for Diversity program.
+He won his first series race at Greenville-Pickens Speedway, becoming the youngest driver ever to win at the track and the youngest winner in series history.
+His three victories and third-place points finish that season earned him the series’ Rookie of the Year award, making him the first African American to win that honor in a NASCAR series.

 Bubba Wallace Career